MegApril/police-staffing-analysis/README.md

 # Workload Assessment
+## Defining Workload
+In order to properly assess time, manpower, and resources

 ## Distribution of Calls for Service
 ### By Hour
 - 6AM - 2PM contains 40% of calls